jamesorion6869/jor-bayesian-fusion/README.md

 The framework is explicitly evidence-first: confidence in non-human explanations is permitted to grow **only when the physical and observational evidence supports the presence of a genuine, well-characterized object**.
 While SOP and NHP are computed independently, interpretive logic constrains NHP by the evidentiary strength established through SOP, preventing misclassification of ambiguous or poorly supported cases.

 ## Contents
-- `jor_bayesian_fusion.pdf` — the full report, including methodology and case studies
+- `jor-bayesian-fusion-V3.pdf` — the full report, including methodology and case studies
 - `README.md` — this file

 ## Usage